Golden Horde: Tokhtamysh (1381–1395)

-Tokhtamysh attacked Mamai, who had recently suffered a loss against Muscovy, and defeated him in 1381, thus briefly reestablishing the Golden Horde as a dominant regional power.
+Tokhtamysh attacked Mamai, who had recently suffered a loss against Moscow, and defeated him in 1381, thus briefly reestablishing the Golden Horde as a dominant regional power.
 Mamai fled to the Genoese who killed him soon after.
-Tokhtamysh sent an envoy to the Rus' states to resume their tributary status, but the envoy only made it as far as Nizhny Novgorod before he was stopped.
-Tokhtamysh immediately seized all the boats on the Volga to ferry his army across and commenced the Siege of Moscow (1382), which fell after three days under a false truce.
-The next year most of the Rus' princes once again made obeisance to the khan and received patents from him.
+Tokhtamysh sent an envoy to the Russian states to resume their tributary status, but the envoy only made it as far as Nizhny Novgorod before he was stopped.
+Tokhtamysh immediately seized all the boats on the Volga to ferry his army across and commenced a siege of Moscow, which fell after three days under a false truce.
+The next year, most of the Russian princes once again made obeisance to the khan and received patents from him.
 Tokhtamysh also crushed the Lithuanian army at Poltava in the next year.
-Władysław II Jagiełło, Grand Duke of Lithuania and King of Poland, accepted his supremacy and agreed to pay tribute in return for a grant of Rus' territory.
+Władysław II Jagiełło, Grand Duke of Lithuania and King of Poland, accepted his supremacy and agreed to pay tribute in return for a grant of Russian territory.

 Elated by his success, Tokhtamysh invaded Azerbaijan in 1386 and seized Tabriz.
 He ordered money with his name on it coined in Khwarezm and sent envoys to Egypt to seek an alliance.
 In 1387, Timur sent an army into Azerbaijan and fought indecisively with the forces of the Golden Horde.
 Tokhtamysh invaded Transoxania and reached as far as Bukhara, but failed to take the city, and had to turn back.
 Timur retaliated by invading Khwarezm and destroyed Urgench.
 Tokhtamysh attacked Timur on the Syr Darya in 1389 with a massive army including Russians, Bulgars, Circassians, and Alans.
 The battle ended indecisively.
 In 1391, Timur gathered an army 200,000 strong and defeated Tokhtamysh at the Battle of the Kondurcha River.
 Timur's allies Temür Qutlugh and Edigu took the eastern half of the Golden Horde.
 Tokhtamysh returned in 1394, ravaging the region of Shirvan.
 In 1395, Timur annihilated Tokhtamysh's army again at the Battle of the Terek River, destroyed his capital, looted the Crimean trade centers, and deported the most skillful craftsmen to his own capital in Samarkand.
-Timur's forces reached as far north as Ryazan before turning back.
+Timur's forces reached as far north as Ryazan before withdrawing from Russian territory.
+The Russian chroniclers claimed that a vision of the Virgin defending Moscow, accompanied by a heavenly host, convinced Timur to turn back.
+Vasily I of Moscow took advantage of the conflict and was given permission to take the throne of Nizhny Novgorod.
+Moscow's rulers also gained recognition from the khan that the grand princely throne was a family possession.